fedi-e2ee/public-key-directory-specification/Specification.md

 publish a commitment of the plaintext.
 This prevents a server from serving the wrong plaintext alongside a given ciphertext and fooling clients into believing it.

-The key is not included in the SigSum data, but stored alongside the record.
+The key is not included in the Sigsum data, but stored alongside the record.

-The decrypted message is also not included in the SigSum data.
+The decrypted message is also not included in the Sigsum data.

 To satisfy a "right to be forgotten" request, the key for the relevant blocks will be erased.
 The ciphertext will persist forever, but without the correct key, the contents will be indistinguishable from randomness.
 Thus, the system